aterga/ic-monitoring-benchmark/README.md

 Execute the commands

+#### Experiment group 3: Offline monitoring benchmark

     rm -fr data/offline/
     ./experiments/entrypoints/offline-monitoring-system-tests.sh
     ./experiments/entrypoints/offline-monitoring-production.sh

+and

+#### Experiment group 4: Online monitoring benchmark

     rm -fr data/online/
     ./experiments/entrypoints/prepare.sh
     ./experiments/entrypoints/online-monitoring.sh

 Once the last script has finished, the results corresponding to Table 2 in the paper can be found in `data/offline/results.txt`.
+You can display the file with

+    cat data/offline/results.txt

 The table's structure and the units are the same as in the paper.
 The plot corresponding to Figure 5 in the paper can be found in `data/online/latency.png`.